pippinbarr/cart253-2018/modules/core-arrays/core-arrays.md

 ## Cycling through an array

-- One nice trick to know with an array is being able to cycle through it
+- One nice trick to know with an array is being able to cycle through it over time
 - And then wrap back around when you hit the end
 - For example...